meetuparchive/meetup-scala-generator/README.md

 You can generate a project from other codegens to assist in debugging and learning how this all works.

 Looking in the `swagger-codegen` dependency, you'll see mustache templates for many other languages.
-To find codegens that go with them, look to {{DefaultCodegen}} and see all the classes inheriting from it.
+To find codegens that go with them, look to `DefaultCodegen` and see all the classes inheriting from it.

 For example, the `Java Spring` project: